WATCH Liam Gallagher Performs Wonderwall - Acoustic!

 See the former Oasis frontman play an amazing version of the 1995 classic on the rooftop at Radio X.

-Liam Gallagher played a breathtaking gig on the roof of Radio X's London studio on Monday 12 February.
+Liam Gallagher played a breathtaking gig on the roof of Radio X's London studio in February 2018.

 The Mancunian legend treated a tiny audience at our Leicester Square HQ to an acoustic set of solo tracks and even some classic Oasis hits.
+One of the classics was the evergreen Wonderwall.

 The song, of course, is taken from the mammoth-selling second Oasis album, (What’s The Story) Morning Glory and would have been a surefire No 1 single, if it were not for TV stars Robson And Jerome who had one of those inexplicably popular chart hits with a cover of I Believe.